OAuth-Apis/apis/README.md

     cd apis-authorization-server-war
     mvn jetty:run

-The authorization-server-war application is capable of authenticating users and granting access tokens (and optional refresh tokens).
+The authorization-server-war application is capable of authenticating Resource Owners and granting and validating Access Tokens (and optional Refresh Tokens) on behalf of Resource Servers that are receiving resource calls from a Client app.
 It also offers a JavaScript application to manage Resource Servers and Client application instances.

-### Run Example Resource Server
+### Run Example Resource Server (war & standalone modus)

-Go to the
+We have provided two example resource servers.
+One (apis-example-resource-server-war) is a very simple Java web application that only demonstrates how a Resource Server can communicate with the Authorization Server using the `org.surfnet.oaaas.auth.AuthorizationServerFilter` (which is a simple `javax.servlet.Filter`).
+The `AuthorizationServerFilter` only protects a single JSP page in the apis-example-resource-server-war module.

+The other example resource server (apis-example-resource-server) is build using [Dropwizard](http://dropwizard.codahale.com/).
+We will start this one to demonstrate the entire flow (new Terminal session):

+    cd apis-example-resource-server-war
+    java -jar target/apis-example-resource-server-0.1-SNAPSHOT.jar

+### Run Example Client App

+We have now an Authorization Server running and an example Resource Server (and we have not much to show for it, yet!).
+To demonstrate the entire flow we will start an example Client Application which will communicate with:

+- first the Authorization Server to obtain an Access Token
+  * Note that this only works because we have configured both the example-resource-server and the example-client-app in the dummy data defined in /apis-authorization-server/src/main/resources/db/migration/hsqldb/V1__auth-server-admin.sql
+- then the example Resource Server to make an REST API call using the obtained OAuth Access Token
+  * Note that the example Resource Server communicates with the Authorization Server to validate the token

+Start the example-client-app (new Terminal session)

+    cd

 ### Resource Servers and Client apps GUI registration